pclaren/aa2_final_lab/README.md

 ```

 ### Tower dynamic inventory setup
-Give the inventory a useful name: e.g.: **OpenStack_inventory**
+Give the inventory a useful name.

 Setup an source of type OpenStack.
 It should use the OpenStack credentials that have been created.
+Ensure the source has OVERWTITE and UPDATE ON LAUNCH selected.

 Create three groups, where each also has a subgroup.